Chorley hope to follow Wrexham ‘playbook’ after revealing Boyzone link-up talks

 “It’d be wonderful if they were to come in and have an active role within the club and, ultimately, that’s got to be what our goal is set for as part of those negotiations.”

-Chorley, whose stadium holds 4,100, were taken over by London-based entrepreneur Prince Yemoh last May and the club has big ambitions of climbing the league pyramid.
+Chorley, whose stadium holds 4,100, were taken over by London-based entrepreneur Prince Yemoh last May and have big ambitions of climbing through the league pyramid.

 They are currently sixth in the sixth tier and hope to follow the path of Salford who, backed by a group of players from Manchester United’s famous ‘Class of 92’, rose through the non-league ranks to League Two.